Q: What activities can fellows expect to do at each organization?

 Q: How much is each fellow awarded as a stipend?

-When you say first generation student, do you mean within your immediate family?
+Q: When you say first-generation student, do you mean within your immediate family?

-My older sibling graduates one year ahead of me, do I still qualify?
+Q: My older sibling graduates at least one year ahead of me, do I still qualify?

 Every applicant will have a different story to share, please share yours and the Selection Committee will make a decision based on your specific situation.

 Q: When will the fellowship commence?

-Our aim is to have all six fellows commence this program on the same day in early June or as close together as possible, however, we are flexible.
+Our aim is to have all fellows commence this program on the same day in early June or as close together as possible, however, we are flexible.
 The best thing to do is to apply and include in your application when you would be able to commence.

 Q: I graduate before this program begins, am I eligible?

 Yes, as long as you are enrolled at the time you submit your application materials.

-A parent has a two-year associate degree, am I eligible?
+Q: My parent has a two-year associate degree, am I still eligible?